Ruddro Roy I like to think deeply

 Pass predictor with link budgets

-Tells you not just when a satellite passes overhead, but how well you can communicate with it.
-Combines orbital mechanics with RF propagation.
+Shows not only when a satellite passes overhead but also how well you can communicate with it.
+It combines orbital mechanics with RF link‑budget calculations, including Doppler shift, atmospheric loss, and rain attenuation (ITU‑R P.530 for Ka‑band).

 Network quality under load

-Measures how your internet (especially Starlink) performs when stressed.
-Detects micro-outages that speed tests miss.
+Measures how your internet (especially Starlink) behaves when stressed.
+By sampling at sub‑second intervals it detects micro‑outages that conventional speed tests miss.

 Status: Protocol design phase

-• Finds outages as short as 1 second
+• Detects outages as short as 1 s

 3D satellite tracker